-Expect courses in leadership and management, community health or population focused nursing, and evidence based practice.
+Expect courses in nursing leadership and management, community health or population focused nursing, and nursing research/evidence based practice.
 These are the courses that are generally absent or limited in associate and diploma programs.

 As you explore the programs in your area, here are a few items to ask about.